novuhq/novu/docs/docs/notification-center/react-components.md

 <details>
  <summary> Notification center is not loading properly</summary>

-Possible causes of not loading notification center properly
+Possible causes for the notification center not loading properly:

 - Invalid subscriberId
 - Invalid applicationIdentifier